-Match for the presence of fragmented packet.
+Users can match for the presence of a fragmented packet.
 For IPv4, match against the MF bit or Fragment Offset field to determine whether the packet is a fragment.
-For IPv6, match fragment is supported with the system level setting ipv6-eh max and matches against the Next Header field for the Fragment Extension Header value to determine whether the packet is a fragment.
-Up to six extension headers are matched against to find the Fragmentation Extension Header.
+For IPv6, using match fragment is supported with the system level setting ipv6-eh max and matches against the Next Header field for the Fragment extension header value to determine whether the packet is a fragment.
+Up to six extension headers are matched against to find the Fragmentation extension header.

-IPv4 and IPv6 filters support matching against initial fragment using first-only or non-initial fragment non-first-only.
+IPv4 and IPv6 filters support matching against the initial fragment using first-only or non-initial fragment non-first-only.